The Best Time to Take PMP® exam

 Is there a real change to the PMP exam coming soon?

 Sometimes the exam does change.
-Exam changes occur after a new edition of The Guide to The Project Management Body of Knowledge® is published or when the PMI® reviews and updates the expectations surrounding the role of the project manager.
+Exam changes occur after a new edition of A Guide to the Project Management Body of Knowledge (PMBOK® Guide) is published or when the Project Management Institute (PMI)® reviews and updates the expectations surrounding the role of the project manager.
 The PMI® does a good job of communicating the timing and nature of exam changes.
 Should a pending change trigger you to hurry up and take the exam?
-Well now we get back to question #1?
+Well, now we get back to question #1?

 How will I know that I am ready to take PMP exam?

 - Do you have the qualifying work experience that you need, 4500 hours of project management experience if you have a BS or equivalent or 7500 hours with a GED or equivalent?
 If your answer is no, stop here.
 It is not time for you to take PMP exam.
-(You might consider the CAPM®.)
+(You might consider the Certified Associate in Project Management (CAPM)®.)
 To find out how you can assess your eligibility, you can watch this video:

 - Have you studied?
 This seems fairly obvious.
 You do need to study for the PMP® exam.
 Yet there are people who think that just because they are good project managers with experience that they can just waltz right into the testing center and pass the exam.
-You need to understand what the PMI® wants you to know and the PMI® really wants you to understand The Guide to The Project Management Body of Knowledge®.
+You need to understand what the PMI wants you to know and the PMI really wants you to understand PMBOK® Guide.

 - When you miss practice exam questions, do you understand why?
 You do not want to simply memorize PMP exam questions and answers you want to understand what makes the correct answer the best answer.